 Step – 6 : Glue the leather pieces

 Once you have installed the fasteners, it is time to glue the leather.
 I am using super glue here.
 Apply on both the sides of the material and carefully align them together.
 Hold tight until it dries.
 Or keep it under some weight.
+If you know to sew, you can sew instead of gluing.

 Step – 7 : Making the Tag